enspiral-dev-academy/tdc-rails/week02/slice01/pass05/README.md

 Now let's put our `index.html.erb` template back to something similar to what we had before.
 In the process, let's use HTML5 properly (Bootstrap tries a little too hard to be backwards compatible).

+**Remember that the object is to put into each individual page template *only* what is unique to that page.** We're trying to DRY (don't repeat yourself) up our code by eliminating unnecessary duplication.
+If that doesn't make sense, ask the instructor to explain.

-We should probably be using the &lt;article&gt; element for our main content.
-The header should be in a &lt;header&gt; element, of course.
+We should probably be using the `<article>` element for our main content.
+The header should be in a `<header>` element, of course.
 We'll keep the class attribute as that's how Bootstrap applies the CSS that makes the page look halfway decent:

 ```html
 <article>